YashaPushak/GPS/README.md

 for the same, broken target algorithm run to complete.

 For a more detailed example on how to handle this, see the target algorithm runner as implemented in the example `examples/digits-svm`.
+To run this scenario (on an 8+ core machine), use:

+    python run_gps_master.py --experiment_dir examples/digits-svm --scenario_file scenario.txt --dbid 0

+and

+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &
+    python run_gps_worker.py --dbid 0 &

+it should take approximately 1 minute to run.
+GPS should be able to reduce the test error from approximately 49% to 1.5% for this scenario.

 # Instance File Format